Bifold Doors Cardiff.

 Our new panoramic doors come in a wide range of colours and finishes.
 With this choice of contemporary colours and styles, you can create a look that is perfect for your home.
 In Cardiff, the most popular choice of colour is Anthracite for aluminium profiles and white for UPVC.
 Whether you want to match your existing décor or make a bold contrast, our panoramic doors are a stylish way to bring indoor and outdoor living together.

 Depending on whether you choose UPVC or aluminium, you will have a range of options including which way the doors open, where the master door is placed and of course, how many doors your space is divided into.
 In this case, our customer chose to have glazing bars on the doors.
 The right door opens and the other three, fold to the left.
 When folded they are outside so that all the space can be used outside.
 We'll discuss how you use your room and help you decide.
 This is the most popular choice in Cardiff.
-Although it is normal for patio doors to be in the centre, it's usually more practical to have the opening door at the side, depending on your normal path to the,.
+Although it is normal for patio doors to be in the centre, it's usually more practical to have the opening door at the side, depending on your normal path to the doors.
 In this picture, the island dominates the centre so the usual path is down the right side.

 BIFOLD DOORS FREQUENTLY ASKED QUESTIONS.